 - Doesn’t have an opportunity to work offline

 Visio is useful software to help you visualize and simplify any processes at your company.
-It allows to design amazing diagrams, process modeling and data visualization with using templates that conform to industry standards.
+It allows designing amazing diagrams, process modelling and data visualization by using templates that conform to industry standards.
 This visual documentation tool is a good choice for creating simple and understandable data-linked diagrams for your marketing operations and activities.